zambrovski/archive-camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/modification/post-modification-sync.md

     <td>400</td>
     <td>application/json</td>
     <td>
       In case following parameters are missing: instructions, processDefinitionId, activityId or transitionId, processInstanceIds or processInstanceQuery, an exception of type <code>InvalidRequestException</code> is returned.
-See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
+See the <a href="{{< ref "/reference/rest/overview/_index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>
 </table>